ahyaeki/go-crud/README.md

 ### Running the application
 - To start the server: `go run main.go`
-- Start operating in Postman
+- Start operating through Postman

 ### Using Postman